 - Previously issued EADs (Employment Authorization Document), if any

 DO NOT file yet if you have not been issued an OPT Recommendation I-20!!

 - Pre-Completion OPT: Application must be receipted by USCIS no earlier than 90 days prior to your requested start date.

 - Post-Completion OPT: Application must be receipted by USCIS no earlier than 90 days and no later than 60 days from program completion date (i.e. I-20 end date).

 - All OPT applications must be receipted by USCIS within 30 days of the ISS advisor’s recommendation on the new I-20.

 - Assemble and fasten the application materials together in the order listed below.

 - Mail the application in a verifiable manner (such as certified mail with proof of delivery receipt).

 - Students using a Kansas address should send their application to Arizona

-- Note: It will be forwarded and processed in Nebraska:
+- Note: Typically forwarded and processed in Virginia

 For US Postal Service